frontity/frontity-embedded/readme.txt

 In Embedded Mode the primary domain points to the WordPress site, and the Frontity site can be on another domain.

 This plugin replaces the active WordPress theme with the Frontity installation.
-Frontity therefore effectively becomes the WordPress sites' theme.
-It works by substituting it's own template.php in place of any call made to the WordPress template hierarchy.
+Frontity therefore effectively becomes the WordPress site's theme.
+It works by substituting its own template.php in place of any call made to the WordPress template hierarchy.

 == Support ==

-For a more detailed explanation please refer to its own [documentation](https://api.frontity.org/frontity-plugins/embedded-mode).
-If you have any questions related to the plugin feel free to share them in [Frontity community forum](https://community.frontity.org/) and, if you want to contribute to the code, Pull Requests are welcome on [GitHub](https://github.com/frontity/frontity-embedded).
+For a more detailed explanation, please refer to its own [documentation](https://api.frontity.org/frontity-plugins/embedded-mode).
+If you have any questions related to the plugin, feel free to share them in [Frontity community forum](https://community.frontity.org/) and, if you want to contribute to the code, Pull Requests are welcome on [GitHub](https://github.com/frontity/frontity-embedded).

 == Settings ==